Audiences determine who will see content and experiences in a targeted activity.

 Audiences are used anywhere targeting is available.
 When targeting an activity, you can either select a reusable audience from the Audiences list, create an activity-specific audience and target it, or combine multiple audiences to create an ad hoc audience.

 You can also use audience data collected by Analytics for real-time targeting and personalization in Adobe Target and other Experience Cloud solutions.
-See Audiences in the Experience Cloud Product Documentation .
+See Audiences in the Core Services User Guide .

 Target defines two types of audiences: